breakside/JSKit/Documentation/Goals.md

 Debug builds keep all the source files separate exactly as code for easy debugging, while production builds automatically combine and minify the Javascript for efficient distribution.

+See our [Features](Features) list for a complete description of everything that's built directly into `JSKit`.

 Familiarity